 Ms. McGee has a vast background in state politics and has served in various legislative positions.
 Prior to her career as a public servant, Ms. McGee practiced as a defense litigation attorney with Murtaugh, Miller, Meyer & Nelson where she handled personal injury, bankruptcy and employment cases.
 Before attending law school, she served as Sr. District Assistant to the late Congressman Glenn M. Anderson of Long Beach.

 She earned a Bachelors of Arts in Broadcast Journalism with a minor in Marketing from California State University, Long Beach.
 She later received her Juris Doctorate degree and was voted the Faculty's Most Outstanding Student from the University of the Pacific, McGeorge School of Law.

-Ms. McGee is a member of the California State Bar where she serves on the Council on Access & Fairness and the 2015 Mentoring Task Force.
-She previously volunteered as a Probation Monitor and mentor for the Bar's Volunteers on Parole program.
+Ms. McGee is a member of the California State Bar where she previously served on the Council on Access & Fairness, the 2015 Mentoring Task Force, and as a probation monitor and mentor for the Bar's Volunteers on Parole program.
 She has worked with several youth programs, acted as a mock trial judge and taught paralegal courses.
 She is also the founding president of the Black Youth Leadership Project, Inc., a non-profit organization which offers interactive legislative and debate programs to African American high school students throughout California.
-She was a member of the 2005 class of Leadership California and the 2015 class of American Leadership Forum.
+She was in the 2005 class of Leadership California and is currently a part of the 2015 class of American Leadership Forum.
 She has served on the board of the Wiley Manuel Bar Association of Sacramento for several years in many capacities, including president.